hjrandall/Predecessor-Rage-Finder-BE/README.md

     in the command line type                                    python -m pip install pymongo

 *You are now all set to start up the server locally!*
-    to run the server locally, in the command line type         python -m uvicorn main:app --reload
+    to run the server locally, in the command line type         python .\main.py